Abdulrahmankhaled11/Simple-regression-project/README.md

 # Simple-regression-project
-### A simple linear regression project for a simple dataset
+### A simple linear regression project for a simple dataset for beginners